Combat boot: Russia

-The Imperial Russian Army used jackboots (called sapogi) until mid-World War One when it adopted ankle boots with puttees as did both side of the Russian Civil War.
+The Imperial Russian Army used jackboots (called sapogi) until mid-World War One when it adopted ankle boots with puttees as did both sides of the Russian Civil War.
 The Soviet army used ankleboots with puttees, and then jackboots until the end of its existence and which continued into the Russian Army of today where they are currently mainly used for public duties such as parades and ceremonies.
 At the end of 2007, the Ministry of Defense of the Russian Federation announced a transition from jackboots to combat boots (Ru:Военные ботинки).
 The transition process was delayed, among other reasons, for financial reasons: combat boots cost more than jackboots and wear out faster.

 Sweden

 Swedish army boots made by Tretorn.
 These are NOS from 1968.
 Over time (and with the use of shoe polish) they turn black.

 The military started using boots in 1779.
 The current model is boot mod.
 90 that is designed to be both comfortable and light as well as giving ankle support.
 They are part of the UNI (Uniform) 90 combat uniform system and are available in a lighter summer version and an insulated winter version with a heavier sole, designed for skiing, using Swedish standard army wood skis.